This is a media release that was kindly published by a few local media publications back in June 2021

 Thankfully, Redback doesn’t need to wrangle in too much overtime, as the team have always managed their workloads well.
 That said, this potential problem could be a deciding factor for companies that frequently face extra hours.

-‘‘There are only 24 of us so we don’t need to coordinate a huge workforce.
-We also don’t have a high percentage of parents on our current team needing to pick up and drop off school kids.’’ - Dave, MD
+‘‘There's only 25 of us, so we don’t need to coordinate a huge workforce.
+We also don’t have a high percentage of parents on our current team.
+Of course, we organise special flexible hours to support the Mums and Dads needing to pick up and drop off school kids, etc.’’ - Dave, MD

 Additionally, if your team members require varied, more flexible hours, then you might need to rethink adopting this approach.
 As the name suggests, a ‘No Work Wednesdays’ policy rests in working approximately 9.5 hours on Monday, Tuesday, Thursday and Friday.
 While you can tailor this structure to your employees’ needs, it seems to work best when everyone’s on the same schedule!